Day 5: September 30,

 I thought I would wipe my feet off in the grass, another mistake because it was full of tiny prickly weeds called Nikerbeans that stuck tightly to my feet.

-Quickly I began to remove the prickly from my feet and put my shoes on.
+Quickly, I began to remove the prickly from my feet and put my shoes on.
 This was a beach where you had to wear shoes.

-We took several picturesπŸ“·
+We took several picturesπ·

 We rode back to Fort Myers Beach Front to the Pirates Festival.

-My daughter parked the car and she went to put money in the meter.
+My daughter parked the car, and she went to put money in the meter.
 I walked toward the booths of the Pirates.

-I was talking to one of the pirates when I heard my name called, it was my granddaughter.
+I was talking to one of the pirates when I heard my name called.
+It was my granddaughter.

 I bet he thought I was crazy for asking such a silly question.

 I saw a sign in the distance that read sobs.
-I just realized what I had just said, I started to laugh.
-When we arrived at SOB’s, I was greeted with a hug from my granddaughter and her boyfriend.
+I just realized what I had just said, and I started to laugh.
+When we arrived at SOB's, I was greeted with a hug from my granddaughter and her boyfriend.
 They had saved us a spot at their table.

-My granddaughter's step-dad ordered everyone drinks and a large plate of raw oysters.
+My granddaughter's stepdad ordered everyone drinks and a large plate of raw oysters.

 My granddaughter and her boyfriend ordered a hamburger with fries, she said they had not eaten all day.

-Tomorrow was the big day, at 1PM there was going to be a battle using black powder.
+Tomorrow was the big day.
+At 1 P.M., M, there was going to be a black-powder battler.

-After we finished eating and drinking we walked up the street toward the pier.
+After we finished eating and drinking, we walked up the street toward the pier.

 I stopped to take pictures, and my granddaughter and her group disappeared.